c0d-0x/cruxpass/README.md

 >
 > - libsqlchipher
 > - ncurses
 >
->This Project is buit in a linux envronment and haven't been tested on Windows or Mac.
+> This Project is built in a linux envronment and haven't been tested on Windows or Mac.

 ```bash
 # Clone the repository